-- The individual name, that is the Subject of the certificate, was present at a face-to-face meeting with the RA and he/she hand-signed the application form and subscriber agreement. - The individual name, that is the Subject of the certificate, is verified to a reasonable level of assurance against an original valid government issued identity document (ID) such as passport, driver's license, or photo ID card. - Where a face-to-face meeting with the RA is not possible, an attestation from a notary or trusted third party that they have met the individual and have inspected their original national photo ID document, and that the application details are correct. - Individual has demonstrated control of the email address that is to be included in the certificate.
+The individual name, that is the Subject of the certificate, was present at a face-to-face meeting with the RA and he/she hand-signed the subscriber agreement.

+- The individual name, that is the Subject of the certificate, is verified to a reasonable level of assurance against an original valid government issued identity document (ID) such as passport, driver's license, or photo ID card. - Individual has demonstrated control of the email address that is to be included in the certificate.